Mark Russell (charity director): Career

 At the age of 21, Russell was licensed as a local preacher in the Methodist Church in Ireland.
 From 1997 to 2000, he was a youth pastor at a Methodist church in Lurgan, County Armagh.
 He was also a member of the Conference of the Methodist Church in Ireland between 1996 and 1998.

 In 2000, Russell moved to England to become a youth minister at Christ Church, Chorleywood, an evangelical Anglican church in Chorleywood, Hertfordshire, and a member of the Church of England.
 In 2005, he was elected as a lay member of the General Synod of the Church of England and appointed to the Archbishops' Council as its youngest member.
 In 2006, he left Chorleywood having been appointed chief executive officer of Church Army, an Anglican evangelistic charity working in the United Kingdom and Ireland.
 He was a member of the council of the Evangelical Alliance from 2007 to 2012.
 He was made an honorary canon of Worcester Cathedral in 2011.
 He stepped down from the General Synod and the Archbishops' Council at the end of 2011.
 In November 2015, he was re-elected to the General Synod as a lay representative for the Diocese of Sheffield and re-appointed to the Archbishops' Council.
 His term of office ended in 2019.

 In April 2019, he was announced as having been appointed chief executive officer of the Children's Society.
 He took up the post in August.
+In the 2026 New Year Honours, he was appointed Officer of the Order of the British Empire (OBE) "for services to charity".